Fate of Trump’s $2,000 checks now rests with GOP-led Senate

 “There’s strong support for these $2,000 emergency checks from every corner of the country,” Schumer said in a statement late Monday.
 He called on McConnell to make sure the Senate helps “meet the needs of American workers and families who are crying out for help.”

 The House tally was a stunning turn of events.
-Just days ago Republicans blocked Trump’s sudden demands for bigger checks during a brief Christmas Eve session as defiantly refused to sign the broader COVID-19 aid and year-end funding bill into law.
+Just days ago, Republicans blocked Trump’s sudden demands for bigger checks during a brief Christmas Eve session as he defiantly refused to sign the broader COVID-19 aid and year-end funding bill into law.

 As Trump spent days fuming from his private club in Florida, where he is spending the holidays, dozens of Republicans calculated it was better to link with Democrats to increase the pandemic stipend rather than buck the outgoing president and constituents counting on the money.
 Democrats led passage, 275-134, but 44 Republicans joined almost all Democrats in approval.